DsaRihan/To-Do-List/README.md

 - **Add Task:** Users can add new tasks with a title and description.
 - **Display Tasks:** Tasks are listed with their title and description.
 - **Delete Task:** Users can remove tasks by clicking the delete button on each task card.
-- **Visual Separation:** Tasks are separated by horizontal lines for better readability.

 ## Installation